-Each school is required to maintain a Chemical Inventory List, which will be updated annually.
-Copies of the Chemical Inventory List will be kept at the local school, and the originals will be provided to the District Chemical Hygiene Officer.
-If this recordkeeping requirement is completed via a computer-based inventory program, both the School and District Chemical Hygiene Officers will provide backup copies to be maintained in a separate location.
+Each school is required to maintain a chemical Inventory list, which will be updated annually.
+Copies of the chemical inventory list will be kept at the local school and the original will be provided to the district chemical hygiene officer.
+If this record-keeping requirement is completed via a computer-based inventory program, both the school and district chemical hygiene officers will provide for backup copies to be maintained in a separate location.

-Waste Disposal Records
+5.9 Waste Disposal Records

-The district should maintain records of waste chemicals and products from reactions or processes that are transferred to an authorized and/or certified chemical disposal agent, as well as chemicals that are transported to a new site.
-These records should conform to requirements of the Environmental Protection Agency and the Department of Transportation, either of which may have jurisdiction over these types of transfers.
+The district should maintain records of waste chemicals and products from reactions or processes that are transferred to an authorized and/or certified chemical disposal agent, and chemicals that are transported to a new site.
+These records should conform to requirements of the Environmental Protection Agency and Department of Transportation, either of which may have jurisdiction over these types of transfers.
 The records should also conform to state requirements.

-Safety Inspections and Recommendations
+5.10 Safety Inspections and Recommendations